XorTroll/Goldleaf/README.md

 - Support more extraction formats (PFS0 (aka NSP) or XCI), same way GodMode9 does with the 3DS system

-- Hopefully speed improvements in Plutonium libraries (the UI libraries used by Goldleaf), to make the menus faster and smoother
+- As GodMode9 does, implement a more simple way to mount contents instead of static menus

 ## Credits